 How Long Does it Take to Study For the GRE?

-Should you take the GRE or not?
-If you are pondering over this question, you might be thinking about about how laborious or easy the GRE (Graduate Record Examination) might be and how long it will take you to study for the exam?
+Should you take the GRE (Graduate Record Examination) or not?
+If you are pondering over this question, you might be thinking about other questions: How easy or laborious is the GRE?
+How long will it take you to study for the exam?
+What if I haven’t studied math since high school?
+Where do I even begin?

-Over-studying or under-studying for the GRE can muddle with your mind, and make you even more confused than before.
-We would like to guide you through the entire process by breaking it down into parts which will answer your questions.
+Over-studying or under-studying for the GRE can muddle your mind, and make you even more confused than before.
+But fear not, Jamboree is here to break it down for you!

 • What are the methods of preparing for the GRE?

-Students have different ways of preparing for the GRE, and each one takes different times based on the methodology of preparation:
+Students have different ways of preparing for the GRE, and each method is unique in terms of time and effort.
+These are:

-1. Self-study: Studying on your own requires following a schedule that is well orchestrated, and only those students who are extremely dedicated in their efforts can follow a plan with enough consistency to overcome the arduousness of the GRE.
+1. Self-study: Studying on your own requires following a schedule that is well orchestrated.
+This generally works well for students who are extremely punctual and self motivated, with the dedication to follow a plan consistently and overcome the arduousness of the GRE.

-2. Coaching Centers: Mostly students prefer coaching centres to self-study to get the required guidance that will speed up and streamline the process of learning.
-Experienced faculty, and the facilities at good coaching centers can go a long way in achieving your target score.
+2. Coaching Centres: Mostly students prefer studying with coaching centres to get the required mentoring and guidance that will speed up and streamline their learning.
+Experienced faculty, and the technological support at good coaching centers can go a long way in achieving your target score.

-• How much time do you have to study for the GRE?
+• How much time do I have to study for the GRE?

 The amount of time that you would need to spend studying for the GRE varies from a mere 5-6 hours per week to 2-3 hours a day.
-Again, this obviously depends on your proficiency level across the 3 sections tested on the GRE.
+This is based on your aptitude for each section (Verbal, Math and Writing), your target score, as well as your application timeline.
+Preparing and testing for the GRE is part of a larger aim towards graduate study, and it is important to keep your application goals in mind while prepping for the exam.

-1. The Target Score: If someone asks you, ‘How much do you want to score on the GRE?’; what would your reply be?
-Do you aspire to be a 330+ scorer, or a 310 would suffice?
-Does your target university have a cut-off score?
+1. Target Score: If someone asks you, ‘How much do you want to score on the GRE?’; what would your reply be?
+Do you aspire to be a 330+ scorer, or would a 310 suffice?
+Does your dream university have a cut-off score?

 Quant Cut off + Verbal Cut off + AWA Cut off = TARGET GRE Score.